ruifelixpereira/service-health-funcapp/README.md

 ## Step 3.
 Assign roles and permissions to Function app

 Function app system assigned identity needs to have the following roles to be able to execute certain operations in other Azure resources.
-If you use the provided script `scripts\create-azure-env.sh` these roles are already assigned:
+If you use the provided script `scripts/azure/create-azure-environment.sh` these roles are already assigned:

 | Role                           | Azure resource               | Notes |
 | ------------------------------ | ---------------------------- | ----- |